cavrilionis/titanic/README.md

 # My Kaggle competition submission

-You can find this Jupyter notebook on Kaglle:
+You can find this Jupyter notebook on Kaggle:

 https://www.kaggle.com/cavrilionis/titanic-data-analysis-gridsearchcv-and-xgboost